awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 ## Share a transit gateway<a name="tgw-sharing"></a>

-You can use AWS Resource Access Manager \(RAM\) to [share a transit gateway](transit-gateway-share.md) across accounts or across your organization in AWS Organizations\.
+You can use AWS RAM to [share a transit gateway](transit-gateway-share.md) across accounts or across your organization in AWS Organizations\.
 Use the following procedure to share a transit gateway that you own\.

 You must enable resource sharing from the management account for your organization\.
 For information about enabling resource sharing, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.

 **To share a transit gateway**

-1. Open the AWS Resource Access Manager console at [https://console\.aws\.amazon\.com/ram/](https://console.aws.amazon.com/ram/)\.
+1. Open the AWS RAM console at [https://console\.aws\.amazon\.com/ram/](https://console.aws.amazon.com/ram/)\.

 1. Choose **Create a resource share**\.